 By the end of the call, you should know where this conversation will go.
 Are you going to book a meeting with other stakeholders?
 Schedule a product demo?
 A meeting with someone else on your team to answer technical questions?

 Make a plan, commit to it, and put it on the calendar.
-Only then are you allowed to end the call.
+Only then should you end the phone call.

-Well, your discovery call is done.
+Congratulations, your discovery call is done.
 But your job isn’t finished.
-Here are 3 extra steps you must take after your discovery call:
+Here are 3 extra steps to ensure your discovery call delivers real results.

-- First, it summarizes what you talked about during the call
+- It summarizes what you talked about during the call

-- Second, it solidifies the next steps that you agreed on
+- It solidifies the next steps you agreed on

-A good discovery call follow up might look something like this (notice that this is typically also a great time to introduce highly relevant case studies):
+A good discovery call follow up might look something like this (notice this is also a great time to introduce highly relevant case studies):

 Happy we got the chance to talk about the issues you’ve been seeing with your sales team’s productivity.
 If your org is looking to make a move on this issue within the next few weeks, then we can get you a solution that fits what you’re looking for.